santy81855/Echelon/README.md

 # RREF_Project

-Python program to calculate the Row reduced echelon form of a matrix.
-It prints the steps along the way as it converts it.
+Python program to show the steps of converting an augmented matrix into row reduced echelon form.

 Contributors: Santy Garcia & Nestor Rubio